Thuynh808/Active-Directory-Lab/README.md

 ## Summary

-This Active Directory lab demonstrates foundational enterprise identity concepts by deploying a functional domain environment with DNS, DHCP, Group Policy, and domain-joined client validation.
-The focus is on understanding dependencies, implementing core services correctly, and proving behavior from the workstation perspective rather than treating Active Directory as a standalone configuration exercise.
+This project presents a complete Active Directory lab demonstrating how identity services are deployed and validated within a small Windows-based infrastructure.
+The environment includes a Domain Controller providing AD DS, DNS, DHCP, and Group Policy, along with a domain-joined client used to verify authentication, policy enforcement, and network behavior from the workstation perspective.
+Automation is included to reduce repetitive administrative tasks and validate directory interactions at scale.